HanningtoneM/Women-summit/README.md

 ## Credits

-Template from this [Figma](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) by [Microverse](https://bit.ly/MicroverseTN)
+Template from this [behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) by Cindy Shin

 ## Contributers